Polymer/old-docs-site/1.0/docs/devguide/registering-elements.md

   </tr>
   <tr>
     <td><code>detached</code></td>
-    <td>Called after the element is attached to the document.
+    <td>Called after the element is detached from the document.
+Can be called
+        multiple times during the lifetime of an element.
       <p>Uses include removing event listeners added in <code>attached</code>.
       </p>
       <p>Use instead of <code>detachedCallback</code>.